545ch4/flippie/README.md

 ## flippie board

-The board was designed to drive every serial assembly of modules or single ones without soldering or modifying the module(s).
+The board was designed to drive every serial assembly of modules or single ones without soldering or modifying the module(s) - simply by connection the proprietary 60-pin BROSE connector.
+The main MCU [ESP3266](https://espressif.com/en/products/hardware/esp8266ex/overview) is mounted on a USB-interfaced USB-to-Serial converter for convenient programming and WiFi on board.
+Please see [wemos D1 mini](https://www.wemos.cc/product/d1-mini.html) documentation.

 ### Block diagram